 We should not confuse the Church of Nossa Senhora do Carmo da Antiga Sé with the Church of Venerável Ordem Terceira de Nossa Senhora do Monte do Carmo, almost twinned side by side, with their main entrances facing Primeiro de Março Street.
 The first one, which has already been the Real Chapel, the Imperial Chapel and the Metropolitan Cathedral until 1977, makes its corner with Sete de Setembro Street.
-The second one – where the ornament addressed at this post is located – makes its corner with Beco dos Barbeiros and is one of the most beautiful and well preserved Rio buildings of the second half of the seventeenth century.
+The second one – where the ornament addressed at this post is located – makes its corner with Beco dos Barbeiros and is one of the most beautiful and well preserved Rio buildings of the second half of the eighteenth century.

 The Church of Ordem Terceira do Carmo, like it is popularly known, is the only church in town totally coated in a type of carioca stone known as “gnaisse carioca” (carioca gneiss, or gneiss from Rio).
 It was designed under the Pombaline Style, a reference to the period when the Marquis of Pombal ruled in Portugal.